Let Your Property

 a couple walking along the Cotswolds way

 This May half-term, why not get outside and explore the scenic Cotswold Way?
-This long-distance trail spans 102 miles through the stunning Cotswold countryside and stretches from Chipping Campden in the north to Bath in the South.
+This long-distance trail spans 102 miles through the stunning Cotswold countryside.
+It stretches from Chipping Campden in the North to Bath in the South.
 The trail is popular with hikers and nature lovers, offering incredible views, diverse wildlife, and a chance to explore the Cotswolds at a leisurely pace.

 Discover ancient Roman settlements, medieval churches, traditional English pubs, and picturesque market towns.
 No matter the weather this trail is worth it just to experience the area’s natural beauty, rich history, and charming architecture.